 - Talking to fellow dinners about condiments.
 In Mexico and much of Southeast Asia, condiments dishes arrive with many spices.
 Asking locals about which sauces to use can be fun.
 If you can tolerate spicy dishes, locals will be impressed by your fortitude.

-- Asking waiters for their recommendations can be a great way to break the ice with seemingly fussy waiters in France and Italy.
-Several times, waiters warmed to me when I ordered dishes that most tourists did not try including andouille (sausages from pork stomaches) and joue (beef cheeks).
+- Asking waiters for their recommendations can be a fantastic way to break the ice with seemingly fussy waiters in France and Italy.
+Several times, waiters warmed to me when I ordered dishes that most tourists did not try including andouille (sausages from pork stomachs) and joue (beef cheeks).

 - l like to eat at restaurants primarily because I enjoy relaxing and be served when I eat.
 I also like to be in a clean and comfortable place.
 I often linger for a while.
 If you, like me, do not like crowds, check for places that are full during the busiest period of the day and visit them when things are slower.
 Busyness is a good sign that the food is safe and tasty.

 - Some meals are well-suited to restaurants and others to street vendors.
-Restaurants are great places to try European foods.
+Restaurants are wonderful places to try European foods.
 Southeast Asia and Mexico are perfect places for street food.
-The kiosks usually have very clean, simple, and tasty foods.
+The kiosks usually have clean, simple, and tasty foods.
 Who can resist a delicious Mexican taco stand?
 Singapore has the best street food in the world.
-Singaporeans are ardent foodies, and the health and safety standards are very high.
-Middle Eastern countries have some dishes that street vendors do well (tagines) and others that, because they are complex to prepare (like B’stilla in Morocco), are mostly available in restaurants.
+Singaporeans are ardent foodies, and the health and safety standards are exceedingly high.
+Middle Eastern countries have some dishes that street vendors do well (tagines) and others that because they are complex to prepare (like B’stilla in Morocco), are mostly available in restaurants.